BOXLEGENDARY/Advanced-Luau-Decompiler/README.md

 # Advanced Luau Decompiler
 > **Status:** Version beta

-Just updated and fixed some stuff.
+Just updated new bytecode and fixed some stuff.
 Check the credits.

 optdec ( die )